augustosamame/zenadmin/README.md

 This summary provides a comprehensive overview of how Uppy and Shrine work together in this application for file uploads, processing, and storage management.

+* Notifications

+Our application uses a flexible and extensible notification system to keep users informed about various events.
+The architecture is designed to support multiple notification types and delivery methods.

+1. Notification Creation:
+   The `CreateNotificationService` is responsible for creating notifications.
+It uses a strategy pattern to determine the appropriate notification type and content based on the notifiable object.
+Custom strategies can be defined for different notifiable types (e.g., `PartialStockTransferStrategy`, `StockTransferStrategy`).

+2. Notification Settings:
+   The `NotificationSetting` model allows configuration of which notification types should be sent through various media (e.g., notification feed, dashboard alert, email).
+This provides flexibility in how notifications are delivered for different trigger types.
+A NotificationSetting record mush be created for each notification type so that we can use it to send notifications to users.

+3. Notification Delivery:
+   The `Notification` model handles the delivery of notifications after creation.
+It supports multiple delivery methods:
+   - Notification Feed: Real-time updates using Action Cable
+   - Alert Header Icon: For displaying alerts in the application header
+   - Dashboard Alert: For showing notifications on a dashboard
+   - Email: For sending email notifications
+   - SMS and WhatsApp: For mobile notifications (if implemented)

+4. Customization:
+   The system allows easy addition of new notification types and delivery methods.
+Custom strategies can be created by extending the `BaseStrategy` class and implementing the required methods (`title`, `body`, `image_url`).

+5. User Interaction:
+   Notifications can be marked as read, clicked, or opened, allowing for tracking of user engagement with notifications.

+This architecture provides a scalable and maintainable way to handle notifications across the application, with the flexibility to add new notification types and delivery methods as needed.

 * Deployment

 First you should prepare an EC2 server to be able to receive / run the project